-The Group's revenues are mainly attributable to the allotment of space segment capacity on the basis of terms and conditions set out in the lease contracts.
+The Group revenues are mainly attributable to the allotment of space segment capacity on the basis of contractual terms and conditions.

 These contracts usually cover periods ranging from several months to several years.
 Contracts usually provide for the right to free-of-charge time in cases of service interruptions caused by under-performing transponders.
 Some contracts also provide for early termination.